OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:53

-Then the father realised that this was the exact time at which Jesus had said to him, “Your son will live.”
-So he and his whole household believed.
+Then the father realised this was the precise moment Jesus had told him, “Your son will live.”
+So he and his entire household came to believe.

 ## John 4:54